 It seems impossible since it was installed by the administrator and the computer you used is a client.
 Uninstalling the monitoring program may require permission from the upstream which apparently not feasible.

 Between admin and client computer generally linked by Ethernet cable which also responsible for internet connections.
 When the cable is detached, the system will immediately identify which the device has been disconnected.

 #2 Ask ‘indirectly’ to the administrator/IT team

-Not all monitoring software has a presence in a Task Manager.
-Some of them are more advanced, they run in the stealth-mode and not appear on the installed programs.
-So, how to deal with it?
+Not all monitoring software leave a presence in Task Manager.
+Some of them are more advanced, they run in a stealth-mode and not appear on the installed programs.

-But Joe (not a real name) is not coming to my block.
+But Joe is not coming to my block.
 Instead, he gains access to my computer to resolve the problem remotely.
-For your information, average monitoring software has a features sort of remote control that can be used to the client computer.
+Most monitoring software has a remote control feature that enables them to control the client’s computer from the admin computer.